ATI RN

 Correct Answer: B

-Rationale: The correct answer is B: "Once my baby can sit up, he should be safe in the bathtub."
-This statement indicates a need for further teaching because infants can easily slip and drown in even a few inches of water, so they should never be left unattended in the bathtub even when they can sit up.
-This statement overlooks the importance of constant supervision during bath time.
+Rationale: The correct answer is B. This statement indicates a need for further teaching because it is not safe to leave a baby unattended in the bathtub even if they can sit up.
+Babies can easily slip or move unexpectedly, leading to a potential drowning risk.
+Teaching should emphasize the importance of constant supervision during bath time.

 Question 2 of 5